Important Laws & Rules

 Want to learn how to fish, enhance your fishing skills, help turn a friend into a fishing buddy?
 Check out Let’s Go Fishing classes from N.H.
 Fish and Game’s Aquatic Resources Education team!
 Free courses are offered throughout the state by trained volunteer instructors who bring a wealth of experience and knowledge to help anglers get started.

-Courses available for adults and children on fly fishing, saltwater fly fishing, fly tying, ice fishing and more.
-Visit fishnh.com.
+Courses are available for adults and children covering fly fishing, saltwater fly fishing, fly tying, ice fishing, and more on the Fish New Hampshire website.

 Ban on Lead Sinkers and Jigs

 State law prohibits the use of lead sinkers and jigs weighing 1 ounce or less, regardless of length, in all fresh waters of New Hampshire.
 The sale of these lead sinkers and jigs is prohibited in the state of New Hampshire.
-Learn more at fishleadfree.org.
+Learn more about lead-free fishing practices on the Fish Lead Free website.

 Catch & Release